Poojamandava-DO/cloudcompare/README.md

 ---

+## Documentation

+Full setup guide and QBR document are available in the `/docs` folder of this repository.

+---

 ## Author

 **Pooja Mandava**
 Sr. Technical Account Manager

-*Deployed on DigitalOcean Kubernetes as part of Senior TAM interview assignment.*
+*Deployed on DigitalOcean Kubernetes — production-grade SaaS infrastructure demonstration.*